sighupio/fury-kubernetes-networking/katalog/cilium/README.md

 > For more information about Cilium refer to [cilium documentation][cilium-documentation]

-The deployment of Calico consists of a DaemonSet running on all nodes, and a operator Deployment.
+The deployment of Cilium consists of a DaemonSet running on all nodes, and a operator Deployment.
 Additionally, we deploy hubble component as an observability tool on the network connections between pods in the cluster.

-> ⚠️ please notice that the Cilium packages is for cluster with less the 50 nodes.
+> ⚠️ please notice that the Cilium package is for cluster with less than 200 nodes.

 ## Image repository and tag